-Schedule III Disclosure Requirement Points 1.
-General Classification: Short-Term Loans and Advances shall be classified as - (a) Loans and Advances to Related Parties (giving details thereof), (b) Others (specify nature).
-Principles given for Long Term Loans and Advances will apply 2.
-Security-wise Classification: The above shall also be sub-classified as- (a) Secured, considered Good, (b) Unsecured, considered Good, (c) Doubtful here, to the extent relevant.
-3. Bad/Doubtful Loans and Advances: Allowance for Bad and Doubtful Loans and Advances shall be disclosed under the relevant heads separately.
-4. Directors, etc.: Loans & Advances due by Directors or Other Officers of the Company or any of them either severally or Jointly with any other person or amounts due by Firms or Private Companies respectively in which any Director is a Partner or a Director or a Member shall be separately stated.
+- 1. General Classification: Short-Term Loans and Advances shall be classified as - (a) Loans and Advances to Related Parties (giving details thereof), - (b) Others (specify nature). - 2.
+Security-wise Classification: The above shall also be sub-classified as- - (a) Secured, considered Good, - (b) Unsecured, considered Good, - (c) Doubtful - 3.
+Bad/Doubtful Loans and Advances: Allowance for Bad and Doubtful Loans and Advances shall be disclosed under the relevant heads separately. - 4.
+Directors, etc.: Loans & Advances due by Directors or Other Officers of the Company or any of them either severally or Jointly with any other person or amounts due by Firms or Private Companies respectively in which any Director is a Partner or a Director or a Member shall be separately stated.